endlessnoc/endlessnoc/README.md

 ### Hi, I'm Arthur Hsu! 👋
 A conscientious undergraduate final-year student majoring in Finance at National Sun Yat-Sen University.
-Passionate about Quantitative Finance and Data with many courses and activities experience.
+Passionate about Quantitative Finance and Data Analytics with many courses and activities experience.
 "Thriving on challenge" is not just a motto for me but also an aspiration for my future career.

 Info
 ======